Scheana Marie And Lala Kent Stay Close Ahead Of #PumpRules Season 6

-In addition to having one another’s back during February’s taping of the reunion special, Scheana Marie and Lala Kent have been spending tons of time together in Los Angeles which has led many to wonder whether Kent will return to the show for Season 6.
+In addition to having one another’s back during February’s taping of the reunion special, Scheana Marie and Lala Kent have been spending tons of time together in Los Angeles, leading many to wonder whether Kent will return to the show for Season 6.

 As fans will recall, Lala Kent announced her exit from Vanderpump Rules in December of last year after facing hurtful rumors regarding her relationship with her boyfriend.
 Although the name of the mystery man was never revealed, many of Kent’s co-stars claimed he was a married man and labeled Kent a “home wrecker.”